Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Approximate Bayesian Computation (ABC)

 \subsubsection{Autocorrelation-based distance function}

 Next, we introduce a new distance that accounts for the correlation of data points but does not require the inversion of the covariance matrix.
+Note that with this distance the covariance matrix is only used to generate the simulated data.
 This distance is based on the autocorrelation function (acf) of the data $\vec y\Obs$, which is a function of lag $t$.
 We define the unnormalised acf as

 where we subtract from each shifted data vector the corresponding mean,

 The function $\xi_{\vec y}^{\textrm{u}}(t)$ is normalised such that its value is unity at $t=0$, which gives the acf as the following